Want to learn how to start a blog?

 - Follow this guide to find your DreamHost nameservers

 - Go to Namecheap

 - Follow this guide to use CustomDNS at Namecheap

 The guide lays it out – but you’ll basically need to point your domain’s CustomDNS towards your DreamHost nameservers.

-I know this process is a bit technical, but putting in a little time now will make things a lot simpler down the line.
+I know this process is a bit technical, but putting in a little time now will make things a lot easier further down the line.

 If you ever run into any problems, you can talk to DreamHost’s support for more help.
-That’s one of the reasons I recommend DreamHost – their support is friendly, always available, and willing to go the extra mile!
+That’s one of the reasons I recommend DreamHost for beginners – their support is friendly, always available, and willing to go the extra mile!

 As I mentioned earlier, the great thing about DreamHost is that you don’t need to install WordPress.
 It comes pre-installed on your account so you can start your blog faster.